 Sagetdao Petpayathai @ Evolve MMA

-While there aren't many spinning strikes in Muay Thai, the spinning elbow is easily one of the deadliest.
+While there aren't many spinning strikes in Muay Thai, the spinning elbow is one that's common, thanks due to how deadly it is.
 On the flip side, if it's not thrown with the right level of balance, skill and accuracy, you can easily throw yourself 360 degrees, lose your guard and land in a dangerous position.

 Striking with either elbow, you first need to step across the opposite leg with your two feet perpendicular.
 At the same time, the shoulder of the striking elbow should be whipped around in line with the hips, causing your whole body to turn around.
 The elbow can be at a variety of angles during the turn and should be targeted at your opponent's head or upper chest.
 It's key that you look over your shoulder at the target area as you are turning around to maintain balance and ensure accuracy.
 Once it lands, spin yourself back around or prepare to land inside at very close range.

 Effective elbows can be thrown individually or as part of a combination.
 As part of a combination, it's common to see punches and elbows chained together.
 Thanks to their potentially high damage at short range, throwing knees and elbows in the same combination can be very effective.